mworks-proj/Evernode-Deploy-Monitor/README.md

 so when module is ran,

-it 1st sends `xahSetupamount` amount to activate the account (setting this to 0 will skip this stage),
+it 1st sends `xahSetupamount` amount to activate the account (setting this to 0 will skip this stage, be carefule if account isnt already registered),

-it then sets the trustline, (this is skipped if `evrSetupamount` is set to 0 )
+it then sets the trustline, (this is skipped if `evrSetupamount` / `evrSetupAmount_rep is set to 0 )

-and then sends `evrSetupamount` amount of EVR, ( this is skipped if set to 0 )
+and then sends `evrSetupamount` amount of EVR for evernode accounts, or `evrSetupamount_rep` amount of EVR for reputation accounts , ( this is skipped if set to 0 )

 and then sets the "regular key", the address it used is the "source account" address. ( so you can use this module to JUST set regular keys if xah and evr are both set to zero)